 A Hospice Chaplain's Field Guide to Caregiving: Finding Resilience on the Frontlines of Love

 Caregiving is dangerous work, and it changes you.
-As a hospice chaplain and my mother’s primary caregiver in her final eleven years, I understand the life and death stress of constant vigilance, interspersed with long periods of daily tedium.
+As my mother’s primary caregiver in her final eleven years, and subsequently a hospice chaplain, I understand the life and death stress of constant vigilance, interspersed with long periods of daily tedium.

-This field guide offers 31 gifts built from experience in my trenches of love.
+How do we survive this?
+It’s a lot to be able to simply keep your balance.
+The Field guide offers 31 gifts built from experience in my trenches of love.
 These are not tactical How To’s but rather practical (and perennial) principles to support, renew, and strengthen you from the inside out.
 They will help you make better decisions that fit your family and situation—and fewer missteps.
-They are light, concise and even a bit humorous, (because we have enough serious in our lives…)
+They are accessible and actionable and even a bit humorous, (because we have enough serious in our lives… Am I right?)

-From this place and nature, is support for you as a caregiver (or the stressed-out-caregiver in your life) ...in the tough and tender places of love—the front lines of illness and health.
+From this place and nature, is support for you as a caregiver (or the stressed-out-caregiver in your life) ...in the tough and tender places of love—the front lines of illness and health.]